2025 Agenda

 PANEL DISCUSSION

-• Government grants & incentives for bringing vacant homes back to use
+• Government grants and incentives for revitalising vacant and underperforming assets

 Founder, Carrig Conservation